GhasifS/SoftwareEngineeringProject/README.md

 ## Getting Started
 ### Installation and Setup
 1. Download the code
+2. Confirm that the correct libraries and dependencies are loaded; A `lib` folder is present that contains said libraries.
+3. Configure the VM Options of the `UI.java` instance to: `--module-path %path%;out/production --add-modules javafx.controls,javafx.fxml,java.mail`
+4. Import the `chatApp.sql` file into PostgreSQL in order to setup the database with correct tables and relations.
-2. Configure the server with the correct database connection information.
+5. Configure the server with the correct database connection information.
 Set this in `contactDB.java`
-3. Optionally configure the server and clients to connect on a different address than the default (`localhost:2020`).
+6. Optionally configure the server and clients to connect on a different address than the default (`localhost:2020`).
-4. Compile the code
+7. Compile the code

 ### Usage
 Run Server.main to start the server.
 It will listen for connections on the configured port (default `2020`).